seanelvidge/seanelvidge.github.io/_posts/2025-01-13-Home_advantage_in_English_football.md

 layout: post
 title: Waning Home Advantage in English League Football
 date: 2025-01-13 09:00:00
-description: An investigation in the trend of home advantage in English football
+description: How has home advantage changed in English football since 1888?
+Explore historical home-win, draw and away-win rates using the league results database.
 tags: football
 thumbnail: assets/img/home_advantage_trend_fallback.png
+image_alt: Home-win, draw and away-win percentages by English football season from 1888, showing the long-term decline in home wins.
+last_modified_at: 2026-09-06
 related_posts: true
 giscus_comments: true
 ---

 For generations, "home advantage" has been a tenet of sports.
 The roar of the crowd, the familiarity of the pitch, the comfort of the home dressing room – all give the home team an edge.
 This is particularly true in English football.
 However, a look at the data spanning over a century of English football reveals an interesting trend: the home advantage is shrinking.

-Using my database of all English league results since 1888 (available [here](https://github.com/seanelvidge/England-football-results), and described [here](https://seanelvidge.com/articles/2024/All_England_football_league_results/)) we can track the Home Win %, Draw %, and Away Win % from 1888 to the present day (at the time of writing, that is halfway through the 2024/2025 season, but the charts in this post should automatically update).
+Using my [historical English league results database]({% post_url 2024-12-28-All_England_football_league_results %}) ([download the data on GitHub](https://github.com/seanelvidge/England-football-results)), we can track the Home Win %, Draw %, and Away Win % from 1888 to the present day (at the time of writing, that is halfway through the 2024/2025 season, but the charts in this post should automatically update).
 The results are pretty clear:

 <html>
 <div class="chart-container">